Tanning Ledges: Everything You Need to Know

 In general, there are two main options when it comes to fiberglass tanning ledges:

-Some people find that they get more use out of their pool when they opt for one with a tanning ledge built-in.
+Some people find that they get more use out of their pool when they opt for one with a tanning ledge built in.
 Let’s be honest, swimming and floating is a real workout!
 Wouldn’t it be nice to have a place in the pool where you can rest?
-These models also save space and are simpler to install.
+These models also save space and can be easier to install.

 Separate fiberglass tanning ledges are also a popular choice because you can choose the placement of the ledge and decide whether you want it level or slightly elevated (elevating the ledge creates a cool waterfall effect!).